πŸš€ Quick Start#

 attr(ddi(X,Y,V),class,("text-danger";"disabled")):-pos(X,Y), val(V), not _any(sudoku(X,Y,V)).

-when(ddi(X,Y,V),click,call,add_assumption(sudoku(X,Y,V))):-pos(X,Y), val(V).
+when(ddi(X,Y,V),click,call,add_assumption(sudoku(X,Y,V),true)):-pos(X,Y), val(V).

 We add an additional item in each dropdown menu to clear any previous selection.